 Investment Committee Member

 Ed Glaeser is Fred and Eleanor Glimp Professor of Economics at Harvard, where he has taught since 1992.
 He serves as director of the Taubman Center for State and Local Government and the Rappaport Institute for Greater Boston.
 He studies the economics of cities and has written on scores of urban issues, including the growth of cities, segregation, crime, and housing markets.
 In particular, his work has focused on the determinants of city growth and the role of cities as centers of idea transmission.
 He has been particularly interested in the role that geographic proximity can play in creating knowledge and innovation.
 He received his PhD from the University of Chicago in 1992.
 Dr. Glaeser has written numerous journal and op-ed articles.
-His books include Cities, Agglomeration, and Spatial Equilibrium (Oxford University Press, 2008) and Rethinking Federal Housing Policy (American Enterprise Institute Press, 2008), and Triumph of the City (Penguin Press, 2011).
+His books include Cities, Agglomeration, and Spatial Equilibrium (Oxford University Press, 2008), Rethinking Federal Housing Policy (American Enterprise Institute Press, 2008), and Triumph of the City (Penguin Press, 2011).

 William H. Janeway